stanford-oval/thingtalk/README.md

 - Patch version will be bumped for compatible bug fixes

-**Minor version bumps can introduce incompatibility to library users**; it is recommended that library users use tilde version ranges on their ThingTalk dependency, or use a service such as [Greenkeeper](https://greenkeeper.io) to check for incompatibilities when a new version of the ThingTalk library is published.
+**Minor version bumps can introduce incompatibility to library users**; it is recommended that library users use tilde version ranges on their ThingTalk dependency.